stargate/stargate/grpc/README.md

 import io.stargate.proto.QueryOuterClass;

 Response response =
-        blockingStub.withDeadlineAfter(5, TimeUnit.SECONDS)
-                    .executeQuery(
+        blockingStub.executeQuery(
                         QueryOuterClass.Query
                                     .newBuilder().setCql("INSERT INTO ks.test (k, v) VALUES ('a', 1)").build());
 ```
-It overrides the default [deadline](README.md#timeouts-deadlines).
-Finally, we are building and executing a single query.
+This will build and execute a single query.

 Next, we can retrieve the inserted record(s):